Cortellucci Vaughan Hospital

 Cortellucci Vaughan Hospital (/it/; originally proposed name; Mackenzie Vaughan Hospital) is a hospital in Vaughan, Ontario, Canada.
 Construction of the hospital was completed in September 2020.
 It opened on 7 February 2021 to alleviate hospital capacity pressures caused by the COVID-19 pandemic in Ontario, and opened for full service on 6 June 2021.
 It is operated by Mackenzie Health, which also operates Mackenzie Richmond Hill Hospital.
 Its service area is primarily Vaughan, King, and Richmond Hill in the southwestern and south-central portions of York Region.
 Its construction cost about billion.

-The 11-storey hospital is situated on a 25-hectare property on the northwest corner of Jane Street and Major Mackenzie Drive, adjacent to Canada's Wonderland.
+The 11-storey hospital is situated on a 25 ha property on the northwest corner of Jane Street and Major Mackenzie Drive (York Regional Road 25), adjacent to Canada's Wonderland.

 History

 Proposal

 On 16 January 2004, the city of Vaughan established the Vaughan Health Care Foundation (VHCF), an independent non-profit organization with primary task to "bring a hospital and ancillary services" to Vaughan.
 Its chairman was Michael di Biase.
 The VHCF was required to raise about $200 million to fund the city's share of the projected $1.3 billion construction costs and for acquisition of equipment.
 Michael DeGasperis later became chairman of the board, and in November 2007 he and others established the privately owned Vaughan Health Campus of Care (VHCC).
 DeGasperis became chairman of VHCC, and board member and insurance businessman Sam Ciccolini became chairman of VHCF.

 The group campaigned to build a hospital in Vaughan, and with local community and political support, in 2007 the Government of Ontario gave official approval to build a hospital in Vaughan, and in October 2008 it directed the Central LHIN (the regional Local Health Integration Network) to create the master plan for development of the hospital.
 At this time, construction of the hospital was expected to start in 2011.

 Search for a suitable site began in 2007, and VHCC approached landowners of at least nine sites in Vaughan to evaluate its suitability to build a hospital and other health care services.
 A 2008 report by Deloitte Consulting commissioned by the Central LHIN stated that the proposed hospital should be located on the Highway 400 corridor.
 In 2009, VHCC negotiated a deal with Cedar Fair to acquire the northern portion of land on the Canada's Wonderland campus.
 The city of Vaughan paid $60 million for 82 acres.